Water Licence - New

 2. Use a Basic, Personal or Business BCeID for your application.
 A BCeID is easy to get and allows you to save your application, reopen it, and check the status of your application online.
 Applications will automatically time-out after a certain period of inactivity if not saved.

-3. Contact FrontCounter BC before you begin, to help you with all natural resource applications.
+3. Contact FrontCounter BC for assistance with your natural resource application if required.